-Identify a project goal that states what will be achieved by the project and describe how the project goal will address the community condition.
-The application must demonstrate that the project goal specifically relates to the purpose of the ERE Program.
+Identify a project goal that states what will be achieved by the project, and describe how the project goal will address the community condition.
+The application must demonstrate how the project goal specifically relates to the purpose of the P&M program.